Halfway between Yosemite and San Francisco, park your car and stretch your legs in Modesto.

 Gastropubs and Farmstands in Modesto

-Because Modesto is in the heart of the Central Valley where an abundance of fresh produce, fruit and almost 75 percent of the world’s almonds are grown here, it’s worth stopping at a farm stand for fresh produce and fruit.
+Because Modesto is in the heart of the Central Valley where an abundance of fresh produce, fruit and almost 75 percent of the world’s almonds are grown here, it’s worth stopping at a farm stand.
 For more than 100 years, Smith Ranch peaches have had a strong following from locals and even chefs as far away as San Francisco and Napa.
-Other great farm stands include Rodin Ranch, which sells dried fruit, raw and flavored nuts, nut better and artisan goods, and Loretelli Farms that sells plums, pluots, white peaches, strawberries and more.
+Other great farm stands include Rodin Ranch, selling dried fruit, nuts and fresh produce, and Loretelli Farms that sells plums, pluots, white peaches, strawberries and local produce.

 For traditional shopping, there’s the Vintage Faire Mall, which is home to Macy’s, Victoria’s Secret, Apple Store and more.
 It actually attracts double the number of people annually who visit Yosemite National Park.